 Use the Bot Control rule group in accordance with the best practices at Best practices for intelligent threat mitigation in Amazon WAF.

-To use the AWSManagedRulesBotControlRuleSet rule group in your web ACL
+To use the AWSManagedRulesBotControlRuleSet rule group in your protection pack or web ACL

-1. Add the Amazon managed rule group, AWSManagedRulesBotControlRuleSet to your web ACL.
+1. Add the Amazon managed rule group, AWSManagedRulesBotControlRuleSet to your protection pack or web ACL.
 For the full rule group description, see Amazon WAF Bot Control rule group.

 Note